LONGMEADOW PUBLIC SCHOOLS | 535 BLISS ROAD | LONGMEADOW, MA 01106 | P 413-565-4200 | F 413-565-4215

 REGISTRATION & ENROLLMENT OF STUDENTS

 Student registration packets are available by contacting the Superintendent's Office, or by downloading the packet from this webpage.
 All registration materials for new or re-registering students must be returned to the Superintendent's office.
-For now, during the school closure, in person registrations will not be possible.
+For now, during the pandemic, in person registrations will not be possible.